 - Water Resistant is how long the product maintains the SPF # when exposed to water

-A Broad Spectrum sunscreen protects you from both UVA and UVB rays.
+A sunscreen with Broad Spectrum protection, protects you from both UVA and UVB rays.

 *Full Spectrum is a newer term that you may have seen on SPF products.
 However, there is no legally regulated definition of full spectrum, so do your research to understand how the product claiming it is defining the term.